SaraMWillis/example-docs/docs/resources/allocations/index.md

 ## Group Allocations

 All University of Arizona Principal Investigators (PIs; typically faculty) that register for access to the UA High Performance Computing (HPC) receive free standard allocations on the HPC machines which is shared among all members of their team and refreshed on a monthly basis.
 All PIs receive a standard allocation in addition to the windfall partition.
-A breakdown of the allocations available on the system and their usage is shown below:
+A breakdown of the allocations available on the system and their usage is shown below.

+!!!
+Warning "High Priority"

+    Please note that the High Priority partition is only available to PI groups who participated in the [buy-in process](/policies/buy_in) for Puma.
+PIs will be notified if another buy-in session becomes available

+!!!
+Example "Qualified Hours"

+    Qualified Hours are only available to groups which have been awarded a special project.
+See [this page](/policies/special_projects/ "special projects") for information on how to apply.

 === "Standard Hours"
     Every group receives a free allocation of standard hours that refreshes on the first day of each month.